Inquiry into Preventing Prison Suicides

 The Howard League for Penal Reform conducted a joint project with Centre for Mental Health on preventing prison suicides

-Of the 70 people who took their own lives in prison in 2017, two were women and seven were young adults aged 18-24.
+Of the 92 people who took their own lives in prison in 2018, three were women and five were young adults aged 18–24.

 The Howard League for Penal Reform and Centre for Mental Health worked together on a two year project to prevent prison suicides and bring about change in the criminal justice system.